w3f/Grants-Program/applications/OpenBox.md

 ### Team members

-- Michael Choo -Had received investment from top cex capital in the industry.
+- Michael Choo -Expert on global collaborations: he built technology collaborations for various government agencies, leading MBA schools, premier security companies and security media companies.
+Had received investment from top cex capital in the industry.
 - Mo Ismail - Mo2.ae Managing Director，SnapCity.me Founder，five years at AT&T.
 -  Stephen Chen- Partner of Kentmoore Capital,NFT expert.Business Executive with a network of global family offices.Worked at JP Morgan
 - Henry X-Software Technical Advisor.Senior technical developer, a Bitcoin believer, worked at Huobi in the past.（one of the former partners）